What is the Curly Girl Method?

 Yet, some still love to do overnight braid outs or twist outs when the hair is slightly damp to make styling a cinch the next day.
 It really does depend on what works best for you and your hair.

-Seeing results when using the Curly Girl Method will depend on the current condition of your hair and how closely you follow the method.
+Seeing results when using the Curly Girl Method will depend on the current condition of your hair and how closely you follow the instructions over time.
 However, positive results are many times seen immediately.

-With continued use of this method, your hair will keep getting healthier, stronger and shinier.
-If your hair is particularly dry or damaged, using the Curly Girl Method can help restore health to your hair as it grows out.
+With continued use, your hair will keep getting healthier, stronger and shinier.
+If your hair is particularly dry or damaged, using the CG Method can help restore health to your hair as it grows out.

 However, if your hair is already natural and just needs some extra pizzazz, you’ll see the benefits of using the Curly Girl Method almost immediately.
 Keep in mind that as your hair grows, your curl pattern may change as your scalp returns to a healthy state.